-The present study focused on patients who were hospitalized for COVID-19 at a university hospital network in northeast France (Alsace) during the first French wave of the pandemic (March to April 2020), before the routine use of corticosteroids.
+The present study focused on patients who were hospitalized for COVID-19 at a university hospital network in northeast France (Alsace) during the first French wave of the pandemic (March to April 2020) before the routine use of corticosteroids.
 A total of 72 patients under 50 years of age without comorbidities were enrolled.
-Fifty-three of these patients were men (74%), and the median age of the patients was 40 [IQR 33; 46] years.
-The patients were divided into two groups: (i) a "critical" group consisting of 47 (65%) patients hospitalized in the ICU due to moderate or severe ARDS according to the Berlin criteria (23) with 45 requiring invasive mechanical ventilation and 2 requiring highflow nasal oxygen and noninvasive mechanical ventilation due to acute respiratory failure and

-(ii) "non-critical" group consisting of 25 patients (35%) who stayed at a non-critical care ward.
-In the latter group, nineteen (76%) needed lowflow supplemental oxygen.
-Patients who were transferred from the non-critical care ward to the ICU (n=19) were considered "critical" patients and for these the sampling was done upon ICU admission in the same conditions as patients directly admitted to the ICU.
-The median simplified acute physiology score (SAPS) II of the patients at the ICU was 38 [IQR 33; 47] points, and the median PaO2/FiO2 ratio of these patients was 123 [IQR 95; 168] mmHg upon admission.
+Fifty-three of these patients were men (74%), and the median age of the patients was 40 [interquartile range (IQR) 33; 46] years.
+The patients were divided into two groups: (i) a critical group consisting of 47 (65%) patients hospitalized in the ICU due to moderate or severe ARDS according to the Berlin criteria (23) with 45 requiring invasive mechanical ventilation and 2 requiring high-flow nasal oxygen and noninvasive mechanical ventilation due to acute respiratory failure and (ii) a non-critical group consisting of 25 patients (35%) who stayed at a non-critical care ward.
+In the latter group, 19 (76%) needed low-flow supplemental oxygen.
+Patients who were transferred from the noncritical care ward to the ICU (n = 19) were considered critical patients, and for these, the sampling was done upon ICU admission in the same conditions as patients directly admitted to the ICU.
+The median simplified acute physiology score (SAPS) II of the patients at the ICU was 38 [IQR 33; 47] points, and the median pressure of arterial oxygen to fractional inspired oxygen concentration (PaO2/FiO2) ratio of these patients was 123 [IQR 95; 168] mmHg upon admission.
 All the patients were discharged from the hospital or were deceased at the time of data analysis.
-The overall hospital- and day-28 mortality rate was 8.3% (6 patients, all in the critical group, for a mortality of 13% in this group).
+The overall hospital and day 28 mortality rate was 8.3% (six patients, all in the critical group, for a mortality of 13% in this group).
 The characteristics of the patients in both groups are summarized in Table 1.

-Based on these two patient groups and an additional group of 22 healthy (SARS-Cov-2 negative) sex- and aged- matched controls, we applied a global multi-omics analysis strategy to identify pathways and drivers of ARDS (Fig. 1).
-PBMCs were analyzed by masscytometry (CyTOF) and shotgun proteomics.
+On the basis of these two patient groups and an additional group of 22 healthy (SARS-CoV-2negative) sex- and age-matched controls, we applied a global multi-omics analysis strategy to identify pathways and drivers of ARDS (Fig. 1).
+PBMCs were analyzed by mass cytometry (CyTOF) and shotgun proteomics.
 Plasma samples were used for multiplex cytokine quantification and shotgun proteomics.
-Serum samples were used for multiplex IgG serology (24), detection of anti-SARS-CoV-2 neutralizing antibodies and anti-type I IFN neutralizing autoantibodies.
-Finally, RNA-seq and WGS were performed using whole-blood samples.
+Serum samples were used for multiplex IgG serology (24) and detection of anti-SARS-CoV-2 neutralizing antibodies and anti-type I IFN neutralizing autoantibodies.
+Last, RNA-seq and WGS were performed using whole-blood samples.
 Unless otherwise specified, all measures were obtained from samples that were collected at the time of hospital admission (whether at the ICU or the non-critical care ward).
 Validation of the identified driver genes was performed using an ex vivo model of SARS-CoV-2 infection.
 The top 600 genes found by classification of patient cohort 1 were evaluated in a second, independent cohort of 81 critical patients and 73 recovered critical patients (table S1).